jackdb/pg-app-dev-vm/README.md

 ### License

 This is released under the MIT license.
-See the file [LICENSE].
+See the file [LICENSE](LICENSE).

 [Virtual Box]: https://www.virtualbox.org/
 [Vagrant]: http://www.vagrantup.com/